What’s the difference between blond vs. blonde? Why do we use two different nouns and adjectives for fair hair color?

 The word blond is a noun or adjective that is masculine, and blonde is the feminine form.

-It is most unusual to use gender-specific grammar and vocabulary in the English language today.
+Using gender-specific grammar and vocabulary in the English language is most unusual today.

-But the alternative spellings of a blond man and a blonde woman remain in common use.
+But the alternative spellings of a blond man and a blonde woman remain in everyday use.

 Why are there two words for fair hair?

-The two different spellings are because the word is originally French.
+The two different spellings of blond and blonde are because the word is originally French.

 Many Latin languages have grammatical masculine and feminine forms for all adjectives and nouns, including inanimate objects.